 One by one, these hacker magazines disappeared from the mainstream and died off – in Finland and everywhere else.
 We felt sorry that they were gone.
 The Internet is great, of course, but it will never be permanent like print is.
 Articles on websites tend to disappear, but we can still read magazines from a hundred years ago.

-In 2016, the time has come to present Skrolli to an international audience.
-With the help of a successful crowdfunding campaign, we are printing one issue in English.
-If there is enough interest, we can even start publishing Skrolli in two languages.
+In 2016, the time had come to present Skrolli to an international audience.
+With the help of a successful crowdfunding campaign, we printed our first issue in English.
+In 2017, we followed up with a second International Edition.
+If there is enough interest, we can continue publishing Skrolli in two languages.

 Why would you make a print magazine these days?